Microcontrollers

 Version 1 utilised a single mesh book-end, with holes cut to allow the motor shaft to pass through, and to allow for mounting with cable ties.
 While it did work, it required a large weight to be placed on top of the base of the book-end to prevent the elastic belt shifting the entire unit.

 Version 2 made a sensible (and linear) improvement, utilising two solid book-ends glued together to form a half-cube.
-The book-end on the bottom extends underneith the Hifi, and is held down by the weight of the Hifi itself.
+The book-end on the bottom extends underneath the Hifi, and is held down by the weight of the Hifi itself.
 This stabilises the entire unit, and keeps it neat without needing to mount the unit to the Hifi in a permanent way.

 Conservatory Wifi Temperature/Humidity Sensor